bheale/us-core-with-mcc-test-kit/README.md

 May 2023 Connectathon that it will be kept current.
 However, come back frequently till then for updates.

-We borrowed heavily from the US CORE test kits we owe gratitude and thanks to the hard work of the US CORE crew (and Inferno team too).
+As we borrowed heavily from the US CORE test kits, we owe gratitude and thanks to the hard work of the US CORE crew (and Inferno team too).

 It is highly recommended that you use [Docker](https://www.docker.com/) to run